Kobe Ko (HK)

 Here she salvages material residue from the three-day durational performance.

 At Hidden Space, September 2020

-For the last two shows of 2020, Hidden Space collaborated with Hong Kong curator Kobe Ko to bring two durational performances to Hidden Space: There’s No Beginning.
+For the last two shows of 2020, Hidden Space collaborated with curator Kobe Ko to bring two durational performances to Hidden Space: There’s No Beginning.
 There’s No End by Ice Wong Kei Suet; and Trunk by Florence Lam.
 They were part of the first phase of the Post Human Narratives project, in which Kobe brings together a group of nine women artists from Hong Kong, Japan and Taiwan to explore, individually and collectively, ideas around the politics of the cyborg in a contemporary social context.
-Kobe had proposed a group show featuring four young Hong Kong women artists as part of her newly created Post-human Narratives project.
+Kobe had proposed a group show featuring four young Hong Kong women artists as part of her then newly created Post-human Narratives project.
 Due to the pandemic, what should have been the first physical exhibition of the project in early 2020 didn't happen, but forced to be adaptive, Kobe embraced the challenge, pivoted online, developed a flexible approach and brought us two vital performances to close out the year.